 Aerial view of Baffins

-This image is a snapshot of Baffins in the process of being built.
+This is a snapshot of Baffins in the process of being built.
 North is at roughly 8 o’clock.
-There’s a lot of detail here if you look carefully.
-St Joseph’s is centre along with the bowling green, but in the top-right is St Cuthbert’s1, with its original pre-WWII north end intact and the original houses opposite.
+There’s a lot of detail here if you look carefully: St Joseph’s is centre along with the bowling green, but in the top-right is St Cuthbert’s1, with its original pre-WWII north end intact and the original houses opposite.
 Hayling Avenue is mostly unbuilt, and the roads south of it are still fields.
 The roads between Hayling Avenue and Tangier Road are laid out, and the houses are under construction.
 Top-left we just catch the corner of an unimproved Baffins pond, and bottom-centre we see Tangier Road ending in a level crossing.
 Bottom right, right of Copnor bridge, is the tannery.

 I’m intrigued by the railway embankment - are we seeing cultivation there, just below the bowling green?